A problem with insulin could be preventing your from losing weight.

-Insulin resistance is a common problem and causes obesity, heart disease, Polycystic Ovarian Syndrome and rapid ageing.
-It also increases the risk for cancer, Alzheimer's disease and osteoporosis.
+Insulin resistance causes obesity, heart disease, polycystic ovarian syndrome and rapid ageing.
+It also increases the risk for cancer, Alzheimer's disease, menopausal symptoms and osteoporosis.

 How could one little hormone do all that?